 Are you seeing more farms sold by one-time bid solicitations, aka the "highest & final" bid?
-We are-including two in late 2024/early 2025.
 Benchmark Agribusiness isn't the only real estate office using this method to best serve their clients.
 Why?

 I'm a big believer that this approach has advantages over a public auction or even an online auction.